 To view more expert advice on a different topic, please select one from the list below.

-Q. We're on a tight budget, but I still want beautiful stationery on my big day.
-How can I spend my money wisely?
+|My hubby-to-be and I are on a tight budget, but still want beautiful stationery on our big day.
+How can we spend our money wisely?

 |Laura Luhrs says: You can still achieve beautiful wedding stationery on a budget!
 A lot of stationery designers will have a portfolio of 'house' designs you can choose from, which are personalised with your details, but the design side of things is already done.